CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 > For example, an ordinary human will never be able to *carry* an entire mountain.
 They can carry smaller pieces (rocks), but not all at once.

 It is up to the **GM** to decide on when something is *too heavy* to carry for the character in question.

+### Weapon Types
+#### Unarmed
+Sometimes, your own body is your greatest weapon.
+Fists and feet can cause a surprising amount of damage.

+#### Short Blade
+Small one-handed blades, like shivs, daggers and short-swords.

+#### Long Blade
+One-and-half-handed blades, like bastard swords and long swords.

+#### Great Blade
+Two-handed swords like swords of war, great swords and Zweihänders.

+#### Axe
+One-handed axes, like hatchets and woodcutter's axes.

+#### Great Axe
+Two-handed axes, like the bearded axe or double-sided axe.

+#### Spear
+One or two-handed spears.

+#### Polearm
+Two-handed polearms, like halberds or poleaxes.

+#### Club
+One-handed crushing weapons, like wooden clubs.

+#### Mace
+One-handed or two-handed crushing weapons, like the flanged mace or the grand-mace.

+#### Hammer
+One-handed or two-handed crushing weapons with a dedicated *impact zone* on the weapon head which directs more force into the target.
+Examples are the one-handed warhammer or the two-handed polehammer.

+#### Short-Bow
+A short distance ranged weapon, shooting arrows.

+#### Longbow
+A long distance ranged weapon, shooting arrows.

+#### War-Bow
+A very deadly long distance ranged weapon, shooting arrows.

+#### Crossbow
+A deadly medium distance ranged weapon, shooting quarrels.

+#### Siege Crossbow
+A very deadly long distance ranged weapon, shooting quarrels.

+#### Firearm
+A very deadly short to medium distance ranged weapon, shooting musket balls that can even penetrate armor.

 # Combat
 When diplomacy fails, hostilities ensue.